President Trump to spend Election Day out of public eye

 "This is a very important election," Trump added, emphasizing the stakes.
 "I wouldn't say it's as important as '16, but it's right up there."

 Lucey and Miller reported from Washington.
-Associated Press writer Jill Colvin in Washington contributed to this report.
+Associated Press writers Jill Colvin and Darlene Superville in Washington contributed to this report.